FlyingPumba/SoundBox/README.md

 ####Open Source Android Music Player.

-SoundBox is designed to have a minimalistic and funcitonal philosophy.
+SoundBox is designed to have a minimalistic and functional philosophy.
 With a smooth and simple UI, while very easy to use.
 No images for the album covers, neither weird mosaic presentations and, of course, no adds.

 ## How to contribute: